 From inside of the machine you RDP’ed in to, log in to Azure at https://portal.azure.com.

 Go to the resource group that contains your recovery services vault and then click on your recovery services icon.
-When you do this the vault blade will open, along with the Settings blade.
-In the Settings blade, click on the Properties link.
+When you do this the vault blade will open.

+Scroll down to the SETTINGS area and click on the Properties link.

-Download the backup credentials to your machine by clicking on the Backup Credentials button.
+Download the Backup Credentials to your machine by selecting the checkbox and clicking on Download.
 These credentials are needed when you install the backup client on the machine you want to protect.
 Save this file to your desktop.

-Next, click on the Download link for the Azure Backup Agent and download this file to your machine.
+Next, click on the Download link for the Recovery Services Agent and download this file to your machine.
 This will download a file named MARSAgentInstaller.exe.

 Install the MARSAgentInstaller.exe client on the machine you wish to backup.
 Accept UAC prompts for the software.
 Select an installation location and a cache location.
 For the lab exercise, you can just choose all the default settings.

-Click the “Proceed to Registration” button.
+Click the Proceed to Registration button.

-Click “Browse” and select the vault credentials file downloaded from the portal.
+Click Browse and select the vault credentials file downloaded from the portal.

 Click Next.